IristIsGood/Tradingview_excel_system/README_KOYEB.md

 # 🚀 RSI Downloader - Koyeb Deployment

-This guide shows how to deploy the RSI Downloader to Koyeb cloud platform.
+This guide shows how to deploy the RSI Downloader to Koyeb using Docker.

 ## 🚀 Quick Deployment